darthwalsh/ExpLang/Prolog/README.md

 An **expression** is two strings: *string* `=` *string*

+Each string must match the same string.
+This can be thought of using the RegEx *and* operator to say that two different capture strings must match some test input, and finding all possible capture groups for any test string.

 | ExpLang expression | Captures                                                 |
 | ------------------ | -------------------------------------------------------- |
 | `a2c` = `1b3`      | a: `1`, b: `2`, c: `3`                                   |